 We work with some of the region's biggest private and public sector employers as well as small to medium sized employers - we bring a wealth of experience and fresh ideas that can help you to improve business performance.

 Our expert advisers can help you to review your policies, set up works councils and employee forums, handle redundancies, tackle absence, improve staff engagement and much more.
-Further information is available on our Training and Business Solutions page.
+Further information is available on our Training courses, workshops and projects page.

 Let us know how we can help through our online enquiry form

 Our monthly newsletter will provide you with regular updates on changes to employment law, local events, and top tips based on new guidance we release.
 You can view recent issues of our newsletters toward the bottom of this page.